harshitha-n12/harshitha-n12/README.md

 - 👋 Hi, I’m @harshitha-n12
 - 👀 I’m interested in - Data Analysis, Python, SQL, Excel
-- Join me in my learning journey of preparing for Data Analyst from the beginning

 <!---
 harshitha-n12/harshitha-n12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.